Eajump/Intro-to-R/README.md

 2. Managing Data: these are hands-on activities that are interactive.
 This has four parts:
   a.
 Exploring: reading data in, looking at variables, etc
   b.
-Filtering/Subsetting: filtering datasets, subsetting, arranging, etc.
+Data Manipulation: filtering datasets, subsetting, arranging, etc.
   c.
 Variables: cleaning variables, making new variables, etc.
   d.
 Summarizing: condensing data, getting summary statistics, etc.